Indira Gandhi International Airport: Terminals

+Currently operational terminals

 Terminal 1

-Terminal 1 is currently used by the low cost domestic carriers, such as SpiceJet and IndiGo.
-In 2022, Terminal 1D was fully expanded with an arrivals hall, with the goal of enhancing its annual passenger handling capacity from the previous 18 million to 30 million.
+Terminal 1 is used by the low cost domestic carriers, such as SpiceJet and IndiGo.
+In 2022, Terminal 1D was fully expanded with an arrivals hall, with the goal of enhancing its annual passenger handling capacity from the previous 1.8 crore (18 million) to 4 crore (40 million).
+In 2025, after a brief period, Terminal 1 has now re-opened following major renovations and an expansion including a 'guitar-neck' shaped pier section.
+As a result, the Terminal is now a singular building encompassing the area of previous terminals 1A through D.